- Treble/Bass Stack

 Pull the Treble knob for the Bright setting.

-The upper knob controls the amount of Mid boost or cut at frequencies according to the setting of the Frequency knob.
-The midway indent is the 'flat' position.
+The upper knob sets the amount of Mid boost or cut at frequencies according to the setting of the Frequency knob.
+The midway indent is the 'flat' setting.